Manerton/VsCodePython/README.md

-Telegram bot (on aiogtam) for taking notes
+Telegram bot (on aiogram) for taking notes